 The hiking trails at the Arboretum are some of the best around and connect to Lake Powhatan, the Pisgah National Forest, and the Blue Ridge Parkway.
 There is something for all types of hikers from beginning to advance and all are pet friendly!

 If you are bringing your kids with you on your trip to the NC Arboretum, you will find that they have tons of kid-friendly adventures from backpacks you can rent (filled with exploring gear) to geocaching!

 Grab a meal & a beverage at Sierra Nevada Brewery Asheville

 After a day walking around the arboretum, you have probably worked up an appetite and could use a cold beer.
 A great way to spend the afternoon is grabbing lunch (and of course a beer) at Sierra Nevada Brewery.

-Usually when you think brewery, you probably don’t think great food.
-This is the exception at Sierra Nevada.
-While a full scale working brewery, it also has a farm to table restaurant packed with wonderful locally sourced menu items.
+Usually, when you think brewery, you probably don’t think of great food.
+This is the exception in the Sierra Nevada.
+While a full-scale working brewery, it also has a farm-to-table restaurant packed with wonderful locally sourced menu items.

 After lunch, you may want to venture around the brewery and even take a tour.
-While you can take a totatlly self-guided tour, if you really want to know all about the brewery, we suggest a guided tours.
+While you can take a self-guided tour, if you want to know all about the brewery, we suggest a guided tour.
 Book in advance to secure your spot.

 Here are the Sierra Nevada Brewery options: